ctaguchi/ctaguchi.github.io/README.md

     - Corpus ([Universal Dependencies](https://universaldependencies.org/))
     - Speech recognition
     - Machine translation
-- Recent language learning
+- Language learning
     - Mandarin Chinese
     - Kichwa
-    - Spanish (My Spanish–Japanese Anki deck for frequent 5000 words!: [Download](./assets/anki/Spanish.apkg))
+    - Spanish
     - Kreyòl Ayisyen
+    - Thai
     - Let me know if you are interested in language exchange with me.

 ## News
+- (April 21, 2024) Our joint work "Japanese Rule-based Grapheme-to-phoneme Conversion System and Multilingual Named Entity Dataset with International Phonetic Alphabet" has been accepted at [SIGMORPHON 2024](https://sigmorphon.github.io/workshops/2024/) at NAACL 2024!
-- (April 13, 2024) Presenté mi trabajo sobre el reconocimiento automático del habla para el idioma kichwa en la reunión anual de la Alianza Quechua.
+- (April 13, 2024) Alianza Quechua 2024 tantanakuypi, kichwa shimipak "rimashkata killkak anta"ta ruray proyectomanta rimarkanimi.
+Presenté mi trabajo sobre el reconocimiento automático del habla para el idioma kichwa en la reunión anual de la Alianza Quechua.
+- (April 2, 2024) Our joint work "Strategies for the Annotation of Pronominalised Locatives in Turkic Universal Dependency Treebanks" has been accepted at the [Joint Workshop on Multiword Expressions and Universal Dependencies](https://multiword.org/mweud2024/) at LREC-COLING 2024!
 - (March 14, 2024) 言語処理学会2024にて口頭発表しました。[スライド](./assets/pdf/NLP2024slides.pdf)
 - (February 20, 2024) Our paper "Killkan: The Automatic Speech Recognition Dataset for Kichwa with Morphosyntactic Information" has been accepted at LREC-COLING 2024!
 - (February 20, 2024) Our joint work "J-SNACS: Adposition and Case Supersenses for Japanese Joshi" has been accepted at LREC-COLING 2024!